 Book reviews serve the community by helping others find the right reading materials.
 If you love to read and want to share your opinions, you can join our Teen Book Review Crew and earn volunteer service hourse at the same time!
 All you need to do is read a book in the library's YA or Adult fiction collections, and do a write-up including a brief summary and your opinions.
 You'll submit all reviews and edits via email, making this a great opportunity for teens with busy schedules.
 Finished reviews will be published right here on the library's Book Review Blog on our website!

 - Read Reviews on the blog here: Teen Book Review Blog

 - Full Guidelines for how to participate are here: Book Review Blog Guidelines

 Have you read anything good lately?
 We are building new book lists to help the community find books they might enjoy.
 Use social media or email to send us your favorite YA Fiction and Adult Fiction titles for fellow teen readers.
-We'll compile a full list and will share it throughout our stay-at-home experience to help patrons in New Providence and beyond.
+If you're looking for titles, check out our Browse Our Shelves Teen lists of books by subjects and genres!

 How to share your favorite titles?